Reputable Practices for Barbet Breeders in the United States

 - Genetically, the Barbet has a tiny genepool; safe breeding requires extensive research and investigation of various bloodlines.

 - Mother, father, and puppies will have AKC Foundation Stock Service registration papers.
 Your breeder should provide you with this AKC certificate.

 - Reputable breeders present their animals using registered names and show photos, AKC titles, and links to health results.

 - Both parents will be at least two years old so that their health testing is complete and publicly posted on OFA.org.
 OFA issues separate certificates for EVERY test.
 Each dog receives multiple OFA certificates.
 Eye, elbow, and hip results must be shown.
 OFA will link to parents, siblings, and half-siblings so that you can see trends in families.
-Ask if the recently discovered prcd-PRA tests have been done to both parents as it has recently been discovered that nearly 40% of Barbet are carrying this gene.
+Ask if the recently discovered prcd-PRA tests have been done to both parents as it has been found that nearly 40% of Barbet are carrying this gene.
 You do not want to purchase a puppy that will be blind.